• Skip to primary navigation

 • Water: A simple watering can and a spray mister are all you need to water your plants.

-• Plant markers or stakes: Small plant labels, markers or stakes should be used to identify seeds and seedlings.
+• Plant markers or stakes: Small plant labels, plant markers or stakes should be used to identify seeds and seedlings.
 Many plants look-alike when they’re young and it is easy to confuse them.
 Use a waterproof marker or a pencil to mark the plant’s name on the stick so that daily watering doesn’t wash away the name.

 Below you can see a picture of my seed starting area: